syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ## Plot Band in Numerical axis

-Plot band can be added to the numerical axis by specifying numerical values to the [Start]() which determines the beginning of the plot band, and with the specified [Width]()
+Plot band can be added to the numerical axis by specifying numerical values to the [Start]() which determines the beginning of the plot band, and with the specified [Size]()

 {% tabs %}